decentralized-identity/github-did/packages/docs/content/tutorials/getting-started/index.md

 ---
 title: Getting Started
 date: "2019-04-29T22:12:03.284Z"
+image: "/imgs/micro_0.jpg"
 ---

-In this tutorial, we'll walk you through how Github DID works.
+In this tutorial, we'll walk you through how GitHub DID works.

 ## DID Method

 At the core a DID is the `method`. its the process that helps resolve the identifier that looks like `did:method:123` to the document which is JSON-LD and contains the `publicKey` and `service` properties.

-Github DID is experimental and supports a couple different formats for methods.
+GitHub DID is experimental and supports a couple different formats for methods.

 ### Username DIDs